LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 only
 * Fix problem with QuerySelect and SelectInput not playing nicely together when you want to select a schema for the QuerySelect to use.
+* Refine and simplify styling for buttons on DetailEditing to work with sibling panels that sit below it

 ### version 0.33.0